temporalio/documentation/docs/clusters/how-to-set-up-multi-cluster-replication.md

       rpcAddress: "127.0.0.1:8233"
 ```

 Then you can use the `tctl admin` tool to add cluster connections.
-All operations should be executed in both clusters.
+All operations should be executed in both Clusters.

 ```shell
 # Add cluster B connection into cluster A